ausevo/ausevo.github.io/excellence_awards.md

 We will select our favourite publications and invite the authors (ECR who submitted) to give a 30 minute plenary at our AES conference in Canberra.
 AES will cover registration (will refund if you already paid) and provide $250 towards accommodation.

-There will be two categories, one for post-doctoral researchers and one for ECRs **Iliana - does this mean PhDs and below?**.
+There will be two categories, one for post-doctoral researchers and one for grad students.

 Please apply [here](https://melbourneuni.au1.qualtrics.com/jfe/form/SV_eS57ehtxYoLNqAK) by the 20th of October.
 Outcomes will be announced the first week of November.